Too many people are not aware of the potentially life-threatening risks associated with MDMA use.

 Consistent with the lack of awareness of the potential harmful effects of MDMA, there is also very limited research regarding its use and impact.

-We are investigating a partnership with New York University Langone Medical Center as well as Rosalind Franklin University of Medicine and Science, Lutheran General and others to increase understanding of the effects.
+We have developed a partnership with NorthShore University HealthSystem, Cook County Health and the Illinois Poison Center to study and identify clinical trends among the population of recreational drug users.
+We are also partnering with New York University Langone Medical Center as well as Rosalind Franklin University of Medicine and Science and others to increase understanding of the effects.

 *The Awareness and Education Initiative is generously sponsored by The Grainger Foundation.